stoneLeaf/timeflies-angular/README.md

 - clone the repository
 - `npm install` to set up the required dependencies
-- edit config to set the base URL of the backend API (local or remote)
+- edit `src/environments/environment.ts` to set the base URL of the backend API (local or remote)
 - `ng serve` to run a dev server

 ## Development journal